 Some of the important partnerships include:

-Danish Food Cluster – Denmark based cluster organization within the food area to support and improve development and innovations within companies and knowledge institutions in the Danish food area.
+- Food & Bio Cluster – Denmark based cluster organization within the food and bio-resource area to support and improve development and innovations within companies and knowledge institutions in the Danish food area.

-Watch the video below to learn about our association with Danish Food Cluster.
+Watch the video below to learn about our association with Food & Bio Cluster (former Danish Food Cluster).